department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/transcripts/P1-transcript-040124.md

 - [Do participants express any confusion or frustration that VA should have their service history?]

 ## Second Task: Toxic exposure questions - 15 minutes
 - Okay now you can go through the toxic exposure questions and I'd like you to think out loud as much as possible, noting if anything is confusing.
-You can answer honestly if you're comfortable with it because we're curious about an eligible Veteran's experence going through this form.
+You can answer honestly if you're comfortable with it because we're curious about an eligible Veteran's experience going through this form.
 - [When they get to a screen where they have to enter service dates] Do you know these dates off the top of your head?
 [If no:] How would you find out what they were?
 How long would that take you?

 ### Things to watch for: